-NYC got hit with its first major snow storm of winter yesterday.
-Snow is pretty in NYC for a few hours and then unfortunately is starts to turn into brown, garbage riddled slush.
-Some people do not want let a little thing like snow keep them from riding their bike.
+NYC got hit with its first major snowstorm of winter yesterday.
+Snow is pretty in NYC for a few hours and then unfortunately it starts to turn into brown, garbage-riddled slush.
+Some people do not want to let a little thing like snow keep them from riding their bikes.

 Over the years Bike Hacks has been online we have seen a few different solutions to riding in the snow and I thought I would pack them all into one entry for easy reference.
 If you have any ideas, suggestions, or links that are not posted feel free to comment or send them to us.